Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Division veteran of assaulting an officer during the U.S. Capitol riot, rejecting his declare that he was defending himself when he tackled the officer and grabbed his gas masks.
+WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer during the U.S. Capitol riot, rejecting his declare that he was defending himself when he tackled the officer and grabbed his gas masks.

-Webster, 56, testified that he was trying to protect himself from a “rogue cop” who punched him in the face.
-He additionally accused Rathbun of instigating the confrontation.
+Webster, 56, testified that he was trying to guard himself from a “rogue cop” who punched him within the face.
+He also accused Rathbun of instigating the confrontation.

 Rathbun testified that he didn’t punch or decide a battle with Webster as a violent mob attacked the Capitol on Jan.
 6, 2021, disrupting Congress from certifying Joe Biden’s 2020 presidential election victory over then-President Donald Trump.